Proposed collection; comment request.

-Affected Public: Businesses or other for-profits, non-profit institutions, and individuals.
+Affected Public: Businesses or other for-profits; not-for-profit businesses; individuals and households.

-Estimated Time per Response: The USPTO estimates that it will take the public approximately four hours to complete the humanitarian program application and one hour to complete the petition to extend the acceleration certificate redemption period beyond 12 months, if needed, depending on the nature of the information.
-These estimated times include gathering the necessary information, preparing the application and any supplemental supporting materials, and submitting the completed request to the USPTO.
+Estimated Time per Response: USPTO estimates that it will take the public approximately four hours to complete the humanitarian program application.
+Those selected as winners (about 5 to 10 per year) may additionally require one hour to complete a petition to extend their acceleration certificate redemption Start Printed Page 45109beyond 12 months, if needed.
+These estimated times include gathering the necessary information, preparing the application and any supplemental materials, and submitting the completed request to USPTO.

-Estimated Total Annual Respondent Burden Hours: 410 hours.
+Estimated Total Annual Respondent Cost Burden: 205 hours.

 Estimated Total Annual (Non-hour) Respondent Cost Burden: $0.
-This collection has no annual (non-hour) postage, operation or maintenance, or fee costs.
+This collection has no annual (non-hour) postage, operation, maintenance, or filing fee costs.

 IV.
 Request for Comments